Community Program

 • Based on 193 post-program surveys from 2020–2024, 82% reported increased hope, healthier decisions, and improved emotional expression.

-• 98.8% of participants would recommend the group to others.
+• 98.8% of group members would recommend the group to others.

-• Participants rated “feeling supported” and “program relevance” at 97.5% effectiveness.
+• Group members rated “feeling supported” and “program relevance” at 97.5% effectiveness.

 Your generosity helps sustain these programs, ensuring more individuals and families can find comfort and healing.